ZenderB3D/pp_docs/docs/Features/snap_points.md

 # Limitations

-* Applying transformations on an object that has snap points can result in misplaced snap points.
-In a similar manner, editing its mesh may invalidate a snap point as well
+* Applying transformations on an object that has snap points can result in misplaced snap points
+* In a similar manner, editing its mesh may invalidate a snap point as well
 * Snap points created with the snap points manager mirror option can not be mirrored again